 Regardless of the driving cause, the decision to put someone on a PIP should not be taken lightly as it will likely alter the employee/manager relationship regardless of the outcome of the PIP.

-PIPs are often the last step in performance management before termination of an underperforming employee.
+PIPs are often the last step in performance management before the termination of an underperforming employee.
 According to Mark Carey, a partner at an employment law firm, “only about 5%-10% of PIPs result in the employee staying” with the company, so use this tool carefully!

 How to create a performance improvement plan